johnmarktaylor91/torchlens/README.md

 ## Planned Features

-1) Options for "collapsed" visualization options to show more compact representations of huge models (e.g., only showing higher-level modules in the figure, not every single step)
-2) In the further future, I am considering adding functionality to not just save activations, but counterfactually intervene on them (e.g., how would the output have changed if these parameters were different or if a different nonlinearity were used).
+1) In the further future, I am considering adding functionality to not just save activations, but counterfactually intervene on them (e.g., how would the output have changed if these parameters were different or if a different nonlinearity were used).
 Let me know if you'd find this useful and if so, what specific kind of functionality you'd want.